DAC (vehicle manufacturer): DAC 665

-Equipped with an AK 6-80 gearbox with a reducer, the DAC 665 T is considered one of the most successful products of the Brașov plant from its inception to the present day.
+The DAC 665G variant was used to transport pontoons from the bridge parks of the Romanian Army.
+Both versions featured full 6×6 all-wheel drive, and the chassis served as the foundation for several specialised vehicles.

 DAC 120 DE (1988–1990)

 The DAC 120 DE was a high-capacity mining truck designed by the ICPAT Institute in Brașov and produced between 1988 and 1990.

-It had diesel-electric propulsion: a 65-liter diesel engine powered two electric motors mounted on the rear axle, each with 520 hp.
+It used diesel-electric propulsion: a 65-litre diesel engine powered two electric motors mounted on the rear axle, each rated at 520 hp.